niv-en/flood-monitoring/README.md

 forecast_station = ForecastStation('1412')

-# retrieving a measure we wish to forecast
+# retrieving the noation/id for the particular measure we wish to forecast
 measure = forecast_station.measures[0].notation

 #load readings which will be used as training data
 readings = forecast_station.load_data(measure_notation = measure_notation,
                                       date_range = ['2025-06-01','2025-06-05'] )

-#transforming out readings into a feature and target variable array
+#transforming out readings into a feature and target arrays, evaluation_split set to False meaning all readings will be used as training data and lag_feature of 3 means the previous 3 values will be used to predict the next.
 X,y = forecast_station.transform_data(dataframe = readings,
                                       lag_features = 3,
                                       evaluation_split = False )

-#fitting a linear regression model to the training data
+#Fitting our model to the data
 forecast_station.fit(X, y )

-#predicting the next 5 values
+#forecasting values, n_predictions is equal to the number of future values we want to predict.
 forecast = forecast_station.predict(n_predictions = 5 )

+#priting forecast
 print(forecast)
 ```